-Writing Task 1 will present written and graphical information in colour.
+Writing Task 1 presents written and graphical information in colour.
 You will be asked to write a piece that presents the main information in this material.
 You should not present an argument in your response.
 You will be assessed only on your writing skills and not any extra knowledge you may have about the material.
-Writing will be judged on: